analogdevicesinc/ToF/doc/user-guide/ADTF3175D-EvalKit-610.md

 11. Update Firmware
 12. Get SDK Version
 13. Update SDK Version
+14. Delete SDK Version
-14. Switch SDK Version
+15. Switch SDK Version
-15. Network Switch
+16. Network Switch
-16. Exit
+17. Exit

 PowerShell is natively a part of Windows 11, and it is also available on Linux, see [Installing PowerShell on Ubuntu](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.5).